Preventing Age-Related Cognitive Decline: Strategies For Cognitive Reserve

 This investment in yourself benefits you personally and contributes positively to those around you who rely on your support and care.

-So go ahead – challenge yourself with some brain games or try out new memory exercises today!
+So go ahead – challenge yourself with some or try out new memory exercises today!

 Your future self will surely thank you for it.